1package/admitix-docs/README.md

 ⠀Admitix has anti-spam system which protect crypto groups from spamming.
 In addition, he immediately bans fake bots (Rose, Group Help, etc.) which join to spam.

-⠀Supported languages:
-- English;
-- Russian.

-⠀To help developers improve anti-spam system, please, send the `/report` command as a reply to spam message which got past the system (general users can do it too)!
+⠀To help developers improve anti-spam system, please, send the `/report` command as a reply to spam message which bypassed the system (general users can send it too)!
 This action will send a message to the developers for further analysis.

-<h1><p align="center">I found a bug or have an idea</p></h1>
+<h1><p align="center">Report a bug or suggest an idea</p></h1>
 <p align="right"><a href="#Content">To the content</a></p>

-⠀If you found a bug or have an idea, go to [Issue tab](https://github.com/1package/Admitix/issues), click «New issue», select the template and fill it.
+⠀If you found a bug or have an idea, go to [the link](https://github.com/1package/Admitix/issues/new/choose), select the template, fill it out and submit it.

-<h1><p align="center">Donation</p></h1>
+<h1><p align="center">Express your gratitude</p></h1>
 <p align="right"><a href="#Content">To the content</a></p>

 ⠀You can express your gratitude to the bot developers by sending fund to crypto wallets!